-At LaCourse, Poole & Envall, P.A., we will ensure your defense is strategically crafted based on facts and the law so that you can be given the right outcome.
+At Olson, Poole & Envall, P.A., we will ensure your defense is strategically crafted based on facts and the law so that you can be given the right outcome.
 The right outcome in a case can be a reduction in charges, case dismissal, or acquittal if the case goes to trial.
 With an experienced, focused, and committed Duluth obstruction defense lawyer helping you, there is a chance that you can move on with your life much sooner.

 Contact A Duluth Obstruction Defense Attorney

 Obstruction and resisting arrest are serious offenses.
 If you or a loved one has been charged with obstruction or resisting arrest, it’s an additional charge to any others that may be filed.
 This can result in more penalties.
-To learn about how LaCourse, Poole & Envall, P.A. can help you, call 218-727-5384 to request a free consultation.
+To learn about how Olson, Poole & Envall, P.A. can help you, call 218-727-5384 to request a free consultation.